 Asylees and foreigners under subsidiary protection have the right to social welfare pursuant to the regulations governing the domain of social welfare of Croatian citizens.
-The Law on Social Welfare regulates that asylees and foreigners under subsidiary protection beneficiaries as well as members of their family who legally reside in Republic of Croatia, have rights in social welfare system under the conditions set out in the law.
+In February 2022, a new Law on Social Welfare entered into force.

 Social welfare activities are performed by social welfare institutions, local and regional self-government units, associations, religious communities, other legal persons, craftsmen and other physical persons performing social welfare activities.

 Some basic information are also provided in materials (i.e. videos and a brochure) prepared by the Croatian Law Centre.

 The realisation of social rights in Croatia also depends on the place of residence.